 The Harbour Master has the authority to order any other marine craft held within the dock to tend and participate in a clean-up operations.

 4.5 Oil Spill Samples

 Samples of spilt oil should be taken as soon as possible.
 These samples may be required as evidence in legal proceedings.
-Guidance in the collection of samples is given in MCA Stop Notice 4/2001 and can be down-loaded from; www.mcga.gov.uk.

 4.6 Disposal Plan